rethinkdb/rethinkdb/NOTES.md

 ## New features ##

 * Server
- * Added automatic failover and semi-lossless rebalance based on raft (#223)
+ * Added automatic failover and semi-lossless rebalance based on Raft (#223)
  * Backfills are now interuptible and reversible (#3886, #3885)
  * `table.reconfigure()` now works even if some servers are disconnected (#3913)
  * Replicas can now be marked as voting or non-voting (#3891)
  * Added an emergency repair feature to restore table availability if consensus is lost (#3893)
  * Reads can now be made against a majority of replicas (#3895)
  * Added an emergency read mode that extracts data directly from a given replica for data recovery purposes (#4388)
- * Now allow servers to go away without issues if they don't have any responsibilities (#1790)
+ * Servers with no responsibilities can now be remove from clusters without raising an issue (#1790)
 * ReQL
  * Added `ceil`, `floor` and `round` (#866)
 * All drivers
- * Added driver-side support for ssl connections and CA verification (#4075, #4076, #4080)
+ * Added driver-side support for SSL connections and CA verification (#4075, #4076, #4080)
 * Python driver
  * Added asyncio support (#4071)
  * `rethinkdb export` now supports the `--delimiter` option for CSV files (#3916)